Mitchey0/shooter_Py/src/proposal.md

 	- Upgradable weapons/powers-up that can help aid the player's survival

 ## Challenges
-- Implementing sound and/or music for the game (background music, sfx of shooting, jumps, etc.)
+- Implementing sound and/or music for the game (background music, sfx of shooting, destryed enemies, etc.)
 - Load images into pygame
 - Implementing shooting mechanic and destroyable enemies

 ## Outcomes
 Ideal Outcome:
-- A workable game that the player can play and able to reach the end.
+- A workable shooting game that the player can play and able to reach the end, with custom designs and a scoreboard.

 Minimal Viable Outcome:
-- I hope to achieve mouse-point shooters that'll be able to shoot at enemies, with the timer counting down.
+- I hope to achieve a shooters with basic game mechanics!
+It'll have a movable player, spawning enemies, and a score counter.

 ## Milestones